 If we get a cold wet spell and can’t plant you have chitted potatoes that need planting but can’t be.
 Long chits get damaged and yields drops.

 Chitting takes time and space that not everyone has.

 Early crops suffer frost damage

 Is Chitting Potatoes Necessary?

 Think about the odd potato you miss at harvest time.
 What happens to it?

 It sits in the soil, grows when its is warm enough and still gives a good crop.

 Paterson refers to using greenhouses and purpose built chitting houses on farms.
 Today, the large potato farmers have huge barns in which they chit some potatoes.
-But, many potto growers don’t chit at al. It really depends on the reason for doing so as not all potato growers, example this e growing to manufacture crisps, aren’t looking for early potatoes.
+But, many potato growers don’t chit at all.
+It really depends on the reason for doing so as not all potato growers, for example those growing to manufacture crisps, aren’t looking for early potatoes.
 They want yield, consistency, texture and quality.